brown-ccv/ccv-website-hugo/README.md

 [Check the GitLab Flow Docs](https://docs.gitlab.com/ee/topics/gitlab_flow.html)

 The main branches are:
 - `production`: this is the production branch.
 Changes to this branch come from PRs from `master`.
 PRs need to be reviewed and approved (mostly check the staging website).
 Only members of website-admin team can approve and merge PRs to production.
-Staging site can be found at `https://ccv.brown.edu`.
 - `master` (default): development/staging branch.
 Changes to this branch come from topic branches.
 Contributors should branch off `master` to work on their changes.
 A PR should be submitted to `master`, add the appropriate label to the changes being proposed.
 Reviews are required before merging.
 The topic branch will be deleted when merged.
-Development site is deployed to: `https://datasci.brown.edu`

-Changes happen in topic/feature branches.
+Changes happen in topic branches.
 Topic branch names start with the type of the change `<change_type>-*` (see types below).
 If multiple changes are expected in the same branch, name the branch `updates-*` and add the labels corresponding to the change type in your PR.
-Support branches are created off `master`.
+Topic branches are created off `master`.

 Once changes are done, a PR is submitted to `master` with the corresponding labels, and a review is requested from one or two reviewers (depending on the type of change - content (sometimes) or technical (always)).

 #### Types of changes:

 - **Hotfix**: bugs/mistakes that must be addressed in production.
-These changes happen in support branches `hotfix-*`.
+These changes happen in topic branches `hotfix-*`.
 - **Data**:  changes to files in the data folder.
 Includes **people** and **opportunities.** Changes (add/remove/update) to items in those sections.
-These changes happen in support branches `data-*`.
+These changes happen in topic branches `data-*`.
 - **Content**: changes to content (in content folder).
-These changes happen in support branches `content-*`
+These changes happen in topic branches `content-*`
     - **What's New:** this is a special case of content changes.
 All what's new items will be removed every month.
 - **Style**: basic style changes.
-These changes happen in support branches `style-*`
+These changes happen in topic branches `style-*`
-- **New Feature**: major UI changes, new features, pages, new content, etc. New features follow the release cycle.
-These changes happen in support branches `feature-*`.
+- **New Feature**: major UI changes, new features, pages, new content, etc. These changes happen in topic branches `feature-*`.
+New features requests happen in issues with the [`suggestion` label](#the-suggestion-label) and are discussed during triage meetings.

 #### Conventional Commits